 - Scalable, such that a small subset of a large netCDF file can be accessed efficiently without reading the entire file.

 ArcGIS Pro reads netCDF files natively, providing immediate access to the data without the need for data conversion or import.
-You can use the Make NetCDF Raster Layer, Make NetCDF Feature Layer, and Make NetCDF Table View tools from the Multidimension Tools toolbox to create a raster layer, a feature layer, and a table view, respectively, from a netCDF file.
+You can use the Make NetCDF Raster Layer, Make NetCDF Feature Layer, and Make NetCDF Table View tools from the NetCDF toolset in the Multidimension Tools toolbox to create a raster layer, feature layer, and table view, respectively, from a netCDF file.

 Following is the list of available tools for working with netCDF data.